 There is no law and order and no mechanism to enforce it, since the Israelis, despite being the occupying power, are disregarding their consequent obligations to provide security to civilians.

-As a result, Hadi says, “Looting of humanitarian supplies by Palestinians is intensifying and becoming more organized and more violent. “
+As a result, Hadi says, “Looting of humanitarian supplies by Palestinians is intensifying and becoming more organized and more violent.”

-He explains that on November 16, a UN convoy carrying 109 trucks of food supplies was violently looted by gangs, resulting in the loss of 97 trucks.
+He explains that on November 16, a UN convoy carrying 109 truckloads of food supplies was violently looted by gangs, resulting in the loss of 97 trucks.
 Two days later the Gaza Ministry of Interior attempted to crack down hard on the looters, in a battle that left 20 people dead.
 He insists that law and order must be restored.

 After that major incident of looting, food prices soared.
 Most famines don’t occur because of lack of food but because the food becomes too pricey for people to afford it.